aria-ml/dataeval/docs/source/notebooks/tt_monitor_shift.md

 DataEval's drift detectors support chunking through the `chunk_count` or `chunk_size` parameters on `fit()`.
 During fitting, the detector establishes a baseline by computing the metric across chunks of the reference data.
-During prediction, each chunk of test data is compared against this baseline, returning a {class}`.DriftChunkedOutput` with per-chunk results.
+During prediction, each chunk of test data is compared against this baseline, returning a {class}`.DriftOutput` with a `polars.DataFrame` in the `details` field containing per-chunk results.

 #### Simulate gradual drift onset